ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-au.md

 ---
-title: Assigning a Virtual MAC to a Failover IP
+title: Assigning a Virtual MAC to an Additional IP
 slug: network-virtual-mac
-excerpt: This guide will show you how to create a virtual MAC address and assign it to a failover IP address.
+excerpt: This guide will show you how to create a virtual MAC address and assign it to an Additional IP address.
 section: Network Management
 ---